How to Read from Streams

 IronTesseract ocrTesseract = new IronTesseract();

-// Load the image file into an AnyBitmap instance.
+// Read image file to AnyBitmap

 AnyBitmap anyBitmap = AnyBitmap.FromFile("Potter.tiff");

-// Process the image stream with IronOcr.
+// Import image stream

-using (var imageInput = new OcrImageInput(anyBitmap.GetStream()))
+using var imageInput = new OcrImageInput(anyBitmap.GetStream());

-// Perform OCR on the provided image input.
+// Perform OCR

 OcrResult ocrResult = ocrTesseract.Read(imageInput);